 XQD cards

-XQD memory cards have been around for a long time, since 2012!
-But has mainly been used in high-end Nikon DSLRs.
+XQD memory cards have been around since 2012, but has mainly been used in high-end Nikon DSLRs.
 The price of the memory cards put many people off using them, especially when CompactFlash cards are available for much less.

-However, the benefits of XQD cards are the ability to have quicker read/write speeds, which can be useful if you’re shooting high-speed continuous shots.
+However, the benefit of XQD cards are the ability to have quicker read/write speeds, which can be useful if you’re shooting high-speed continuous shots.

 Best XQD memory cards: